ffalt/tileit/README.md

-		"rev": "0",                     // invalidate all tiles by a version number (may be overwritten individually by map config) "prefix": "tiles_",             // prefix map names (may be overwritten individually by map config) "expiration": 1000000,          // a tile can be replaced after ms (may be overwritten individually by map config) "options": {					// see <a href="https://github.com/3rd-Eden/node-memcached">node-memcached</a> for all options "timeout": 10,                // timeout of a memcached request "maxExpiration": 2592000      // maximal timeout of a memcached request }
+		"rev": "0",                     // invalidate all tiles by a version number (may be overwritten individually by map config) "prefix": "tiles_",             // prefix map names (may be overwritten individually by map config) "expiration": 1000000,          // a tile can be replaced after ms (may be overwritten individually by map config) "options": {
+			"timeout": 10,                // timeout of a memcached request "maxExpiration": 2592000      // maximal timeout of a memcached request }
 	}
 };
 ```

+see <a href="https://github.com/3rd-Eden/node-memcached">node-memcached</a> for more memcached options

 ### Map Configuration